hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - A theory:
   - Make assertions only about its potential falsifiers: it asserts their falsity
   - Say nothing about the truth/falsity of permitted basic stms

 ##### Falsifiability and falsification
 - Rules to determine under what conditions a system is to be regarded as falsified:
-  - Non reproducible occurrences are of no significance
+  - Non-reproducible occurrences are of no significance
   - -> Accepted basic stms which contradict a theory are not sufficient to falsify it
   - Only falsify when a low level emp hypo which describes such an effect is proposed and corroborated
   - -> Falsifying hypo

 ##### Occurrences and events
 - Expression in informal language:
   - Occurrence: described by a singular stm (basic stm)